Welcome to A Winter Escape, my own little corner of the internet.

 This site is inspired by a few things: a love of travel, of course, but also a love of experience and a fascination with our planet, its people, its creatures and its landscapes.

-I’ve worked in the tourism industry since 2010 and I’m a huge believer in the power of tourism to promote positive change in the world.
+Before kids and a career change, I worked in the tourism industry for ten years and I’m a huge believer in the power of tourism to promote positive change in the world.
 Tourism opens doors, provides jobs, and shines a spotlight on places that otherwise might not be seen.
 It also shows our kids their place in the world and teaches them a sense of responsibility: to be kind to others, and to the environment.

 That said, I’m a firm believer in also staying true to yourself.
 When I became a mum, I felt lost in a sea of baby gear and bodily fluids: I lost my sense of who I was and what I could contribute to the world.